-A nice breeze can cool you down on a hot day or send a chill through you on a day that is already cold.
-Wind carries heat away from our bodies making us feel cooler.
+A nice breeze can cool you down on a hot day or send a chill through you on a day that is already cold because wind carries heat away from your body.
 This phenomenon is called wind chill.
-The wind chill temperature (sometimes called the wind chill factor) is the temperature we feel based on both the actual temperature and the wind speed.
+The wind chill temperature (sometimes called the wind chill factor) is the temperature you feel based on both the actual temperature and the wind speed.

 - Interpret your results.